 Al pastor is the result of some beautiful cultural collision; Lebanese immigrants came to Mexico and shared their roasting-meat-on-a-spit ways.
 The Mexicans brought in their seasonings and the pineapple, and the deliciousness of al pastor was born.
-We've hewed pretty close to tradition here, filling our tacos with cilantro, shallot, and a spicy adobe mayonnaise on top of pork.
+We've hewed pretty close to tradition here, filling our tacos with pineapple, lime-picked shallot, and a spicy chipotle seasoning in the pork.
 The melding of new and old, tradition and innovation… culinary magic at its finest.

 Cook the Pork